gjyoung1974/cis.hardend.gce.autoscaler/README.md

 gcloud compute images list --regexp packer-tf-demo.* | tail -n +2 | cut -d' ' -f 1 | xargs gcloud compute images delete
 ```

 #### Gotchas

-1. It seems like the forwarding rule used here is pretty dumb,
+1. The forwarding rule used here is not very robust,
-   it sometimes routes traffic to hosts that aren't ready yet.
+   as in: it sometimes routes traffic to hosts that aren't ready yet.
 There's a short
    period (~ a few seconds) where a host is "Running" but wont serve requests properly.
-If a `curl`
-   request hangs, you're best off killing the request and retrying.
+If a `curl` request hangs, you're best off killing the request and retrying.

-2. As mentioned in *Prerequisites*, you will likely see some errors about needing to enable certain
+1. As mentioned in *Prerequisites*, you may see errors about needing to enable certain
   Google Cloud Platform APIs.
-In general, these can be enabled by navigating to the URL in the error output,
-  Enabling the API, and then re-running any failed commands.
+In general, these can be enabled by navigating to the URL in the error output, enabling the API, and then re-running any failed commands.